Healthy Snacks for Pregnancy: Nutritious Choices for Each Trimester

 3. Dried Fruits and Nuts

 Dried fruits and nuts are some of the healthiest pregnancy snacks and should be your main snacking choices as they can be easily carried along as you go about your work.
-Therefore appropriate portions of raisins, dried cherries, walnuts, almonds, dried cranberries, and dried peaches can be kept handy to much on when you get a little hungry.
-They provide nutrients, such as magnesium, iron, fibre, protein, vitamins, etc. Do not forget walnuts as they are good sources of omega-3 fatty acids.
-Having said that, always avoid the nuts you are allergic to; consult a nutritionist who can advise a nutritious alternative to those foods.
+Therefore, appropriate portions of raisins, dried cherries, walnuts, almonds, dried cranberries, and dried peaches can be kept handy to munch on when you get a little hungry.
+They provide nutrients, such as magnesium, iron, fibre, protein, vitamins, etc (5).
+Do not forget walnuts, as they are a good source of omega-3 fatty acids.
+Having said that, always avoid the nuts you are allergic to; consult a nutritionist who can advise on a nutritious alternative to those foods.

 4. Fruit Salad With Yoghurt